PowerPointLabs/PowerPointLabs-Website/_docs/crop-lab.md

 <img src="{{ site.baseurl }}/img/docs/crop-lab/image_18.png" width="200">

-All pictures will be cropped to the same width and height as the first selected picture (reference object).
+All pictures will be cropped to the same width and height as the first selected shape or picture (reference object).
 The crop can be further adjusted using PowerPoint’s crop feature.

 <img src="{{ site.baseurl }}/img/docs/crop-lab/image_19.png" width="700">

+> **Tip:**
 > **Note:** You can set an Anchor Point for your crop features under Crop Lab Settings.

 <img src="{{ site.baseurl }}/img/docs/crop-lab/image_20.png" width="200">